VazkiiMods/Botania/doc/omake.md

 Heisei Dream), and watching nerdy TV shows.

 ## Shulk Me Not
+* Gender:
+* Physical symbols:
+* Likes:
+* Dislikes: Games that don't require thinking or skill

 Idea: likes hobbies with high skill ceiling (sports, skill games, etc.)

 ## Jaded Amaranthus
+* Gender:
+* Physical symbols:
+* Likes:
+* Dislikes:

 ## Bellethorne
+* Gender:
+* Physical symbols:
+* Likes:
+* Dislikes:

 Idea: somewhat of an asshole

 ## Dreadthorne
+* Gender:
+* Physical symbols:
+* Likes:
+* Dislikes:

 Idea: somewhat of an asshole

 ## Heisei Dream
 * Gender: Hot topic of debate on many forums they frequent; they give a different response to each inquiry
 * Physical symbols: :trolled: emote
 * Likes: KenM, Rick Astley (they're an actual fan of his music), The Onion
 * Dislikes: Fake "trolling" (most of their friend-group's been subjected to the "shouting slurs doesn't count" rant at least thrice)

 Heisei Dream is a master of the old school internet trolling, in what they believe is its original, purest, most tasteful meaning.
 They love making jokes that poke fun at various